 Twitter shares hit biggest one-day gain as ad sales surge

-NEW YORK: Twitter Inc shares jumped as much as 22 percent on Thursday, putting them on track for their biggest one-day gain, as the social media company easily beat Wall Street's revenue and profit estimates by selling more ads even though it lost users after purging millions of fake accounts.
+NEW YORK: Twitter Inc shares jumped as much as 22 per cent on Thursday (Oct 25), putting them on track for their biggest one-day gain, as the social media company easily beat Wall Street's revenue and profit estimates by selling more ads even though it lost users after purging millions of fake accounts.

 "If they are getting rid of bots, fake accounts and fighting hate speech, then it's actually good for the health of the platform overall,” said Pivotal Research Group analyst Brian Wieser.
 "That is certainly more appealing to advertisers."